PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   ![image](/uploads/478c467465270fe24b4e3ec6ee32cc3b/image.png)
   - [ ] Otherwise, celebrate!
+  - [ ] After celebration, update dependencies on the main branch (not on stable as this might break something), see #227
-  - [ ] After celebration, check this list and cleanup items with due date passed, and add due dates to items that are not in active development anymore.
+  - [ ] Check this list and cleanup items with due date passed, and add due dates to items that are not in active development anymore.

   (The `merge-to-stable` merge request template can be edited [here](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/edit/main/.gitlab/merge_request_templates/merge-to-stable.md).)